gplepage/lsqfit/doc/html/_sources/lsqfit.txt

    .. attribute:: logGBF

-      The logarithm of the probability (density) that one would obtain the fit data used in the fit by randomly sampling the parameter model (priors plus fit function) used.
+      The logarithm of the probability (density) of obtaining the fit data by randomly sampling the parameter model (priors plus fit function) used in the fit.
 This quantity is useful for comparing fits of the same data to different models, with different priors and/or fit functions.
 The model with the largest value of ``fit.logGBF`` is the one prefered by the data.